ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/insights/2019-08-05-Predicting-Film-Success.md

 * I adjusted revenue for inflation.
 Initially, I thought this wouldn't make such a difference, but it actually improved R^2 by 0.02.

 **Problem**: How should I represent release date?
-* I decided to discard the year, and rather just use the day of the year, as we know film revenue can correlate with a Christmas or summer release.
+* I decided to separate the variables - into year, and day of the year.
+Year, because revenue would definitely correlate with world population and popularity of watching films by year.
+Day of the year, as we know film revenue can correlate with a Christmas or summer release.
 This paid off, as day of the year turned out to be a good predictor of revenue.

 **A much bigger problem**: Many columns are JSON lists of 'columns'
-* Some JSON columns had multiple data stored inside: Each of genre, keywords, production company, spoken languages, cast was actually a list of genre, keywords etc.
+* Some JSON columns had multiple data stored inside: Each of genre, keywords, production company, spoken languages, cast and crew was actually a list of genre, keywords etc.
 * I had to create [a new library](https://github.com/rian-van-den-ander/encode_json_data_within_dataframe) to transform the JSON data into columns for my model.
 * This sometimes created way too many columns (codes) for my computer to handle, so I limited this per input column.
 Not great either, as I would now just take the most common 500 actors as opposed to all actors, the top 100 keywords, and the top 100 film studios.
 This could easily be improved by hosting the solution on the cloud and throwing more power at the model training.